FST777/cayman/README.md

 ## Thanks

-Credits should go to two of my employers:
+Credits should go to two of my previous employers:
 - The first versions of this were quickly hacked together for internal use at Spil Games.
 They later graciously agreed for it to be released as Open Source software.
-- Again for internal use, cayman was dockerified and fleshed out a bit at InterNLnet.
+- Again for internal use, cayman was containerized and fleshed out a bit at InterNLnet.

 ## License